JJustJay/WHSTechNotes/journal.md

 | **Hexagon** | Brown    | 6     |
 | **Triangle** | Purple | 4     |
 | **Octagon** | Red  | 3     |

+# February 18, 2025
+I learned about synthetic division.
+It helped me with doing problems that required synthetic division to answer.